-The number of people using wheelchairs has steadily increased in recent years.
-For some, it's the result of an accident or illness; for others, it’s been a lifelong necessity due to a congenital condition.
+Over the past few years, the number of people using wheelchairs has been increasing.
+For some, it’s because of an accident or illness; for others, it’s because they’ve needed one since birth due to a genetic condition.

 Independence and Company